 Do I need a wok?

-You can get excellent results with a cast-iron skillet or dutch oven.
+In Chinese and most Asian cuisines, you will find a wok is a must.
+There's a carbon steel wok in just about every Chinese kitchen because of its versatility and thermal conductivity.
+Woks heat exceptionally quickly and match the temperature of your burner.
+However, if you do not make Asian cuisine often, it might be a waste of space in your kitchen.
+You can get excellent results with a cast-iron skillet or a Dutch oven.
 Before making this dish, however, pre-heat the cast-iron skillet in your oven to its maximum temperature, only removing it to put it on the burner just before you start cooking.
 Heating the cast-iron skillet in the oven will allow you to match the temperatures used on commercial burners that are often much more powerful than the burners typically found in the home.

 How can I store Moo Shu beef?

-Store the mixture of Moo Shu beef in an air-tight container in the fridge for up to 4 days.
+Store the mixture of Moo Shu beef in an airtight container in the fridge for up to 4 days.

 Moo Shu Beef